Oslavia War Memorial

 The memorial was erected in an area of mixed Slovene and Italian population.
-The fortress-like structure, built in a medieval style reminiscent of Tottenburg in Germany, was intended to make a statement of Italian permanence and occupation.
+The fortress-like structure, built in a medieval style reminiscent of Totenburg in Germany, was intended to make a statement of Italian permanence and occupation.

 Inauguration

 The memorial was inaugurated by Benito Mussolini on 20 September 1938.
 Mussolini was undertaking a tour of the northeast; on the same day as the ceremony at Oslavia, he also inaugurated The Italian Charnel House, Kobarid, laid the first stone in the building of a new Autonomous Fascist Institute in Gorizia, opened a new underground power station in Doblar and a new aqueduct in Volče.
 Two days earlier, as part of the same tour, he had announced fascist Italy's first racial laws in Trieste and inaugurated the giant ossuary at Redipuglia.